donaldpittard/luxa4slack/README.md

 Open up your messages, right click on your name, and click inspect.
 You will see an html link element with an attribute data-member-id.

-Once you have the API Token and the User ID, update the .env.sample file as follows:
+Once you have the API Token and the User ID, create a .env file under app/config that contains the following:
 ```
 SLACK_API_TOKEN=[YOUR SLACK TOKEN HERE]
 SLACK_USER=[YOUR SLACK USER ID]
 ```

-Change the .env.sample filename to .env, and run the app from within the luxa4slack directory.
+Now you can run the application from within the luxa4slack directory:
 ```
 sudo node_modules/.bin/electron .
 ```